What is Brand Advocacy? How do You Build and Drive it?

 Media campaigns also educate consumers.
 They are designed to target specific demographics and encourage them to take action to support a particular organisation.
 You can do media campaigns in many ways, including billboards, commercials, news releases, press releases, or print media.
 These campaigns are often designed to increase awareness of a particular issue or industry but are also used to promote a particular product or company.

 Market research refers to the act of surveying consumers about their purchasing habits.
 You can do market research on consumers in various ways, including surveys, focus groups, or questionnaires.
 Market research often serves to collect data on consumers' shopping habits.
 This data can then improve how a company markets its products and services.

 Other forms of brand advocacy include social movements and grassroots marketing.
 Social movements, such as the Women's March on Washington, can help draw attention to an issue by encouraging a specific group of consumers to get involved.
 These types of movements are often focused on a single issue.

 Grassroots marketing refers to promoting a product or service by a group of people in their communities.
 Sometimes, people can do this to help a product or service gain exposure in a new location.
 It can also be done to serve a specific community or increase awareness of a particular issue in a specific community.

 3 Levels of Brand Advocacy

 When it comes to marketing, brand advocacy is one of the most powerful strategies in the book.
-This post gives you an overview of brand advocacy, how to make it work for your brand, and some of the pitfalls you need to watch out for.
+This post gives you an overview of brand advocacy, how to make it work for your brand and some of the pitfalls you must watch out for.

-Brand advocacy is the idea of creating conversations about your brand, a core strategy within brand marketing.
-The best brands are usually those who have the most conversations and the most interesting ones.
+Brand advocacy is creating conversations about your brand, a core strategy within brand marketing.
+The best brands are usually those that have the most conversations and the most interesting ones.